Racchini/Adventure/README.md

 # Adventure
-A silly little game I created instead of doing homework in college.
-Pre-alpha at best.
+A text adventure game I created when I got bored with college homework assignments.
+Kind of fault tolerant, but definitely in alpha.